 - I Live Inside: Memoirs of a Babe in Toyland by Michelle Leon

-In the late 1960s, Allan Fingerhut and Danny Stevens leased the old Greyhound Bus Depot in Downtown Minneapolis with the plan to open a rock club.
-Since then, First Avenue & 7th Street Entry has nurtured a diverse group of musicians, both local and national, and brought together people from various backgrounds.
-It remains one of the most highly regarded music nightclubs in the country.
+In the late 1960s, the old Greyhound Bus Depot in downtown Minneapolis was leased with the plan to open a rock club.
+Since then, First Avenue & 7th Street Entry has nurtured a diverse group of musicians, both local and national.